mikecann/mikecann.co.uk/public/posts/flashdevelop-preloaders-and-gamejacket/post.md

 <span class="spnMessageText" id="msg"> And now add a new class to the project and call it Preloader.as and make it extend Sprite.
 Before we write the code for the preloader we need to setup flash develop so that it compiles our game into the second frame of the Flash Movie, this way our preloader can sit on the first frame and monitor the loading progress of the second frame.

 To do this we need to change add some additional compiler options to the flex compile line.
-To do this right click the project in the project explorer and select properties then go to the compiler options tab and enter &quot;-frame two Main&quot; in the Additional Compiler Options box:
+To do this right click the project in the project explorer and select properties then go to the compiler options tab and enter "-frame two Main" in the Additional Compiler Options box:

 ![](../../../../../flash/GameJacketTutorial/04.png)